 - Babies – soothing for sensitive skin and nappy rash

 There are two main reasons why I don’t like petroleum based Paw Paw products:

-1. The hero ingredient of Paw Paw lip balms and ointments is meant to be Papaya.
-Based on the listed ingredients, the amount of Papaya to be found in a particular top-selling 'Papaw Ointment' is around 4%, with the majority of the product being made up of Petroleum Jelly.
-This means the active ingredient forms a very small portion of the total product.
-In addition, Petroleum Jelly - also known as Petrolatum, has to go through a refining process to ensure that certain carcinogenic components, like Polycyclic Aromatic Hydrocarbons (PAH’s), for example, are removed.
+Firstly, the hero ingredient of Paw Paw lip balms and ointments is meant to be Papaya.
+Based on the listed ingredients, the amount of Papaya to be found in one particular top-selling 'Papaw Ointment' is around 4%, with the majority of the product being made up of cheap Petroleum Jelly.
+This means the active ingredient forms only a small portion of the total product.
+In addition, Petroleum Jelly, also known as Petrolatum, has to go through a refining process to ensure that certain carcinogenic components, like Polycyclic Aromatic Hydrocarbons (PAH’s), for example, are removed.
 We can only rely on the manufacturers to ensure the absolute purity of the finished product.
 With natural, petrochemical-free, Papaya lip balms and ointments, we don’t need to worry about contamination with PAH’s.